jeremytammik/tbc/a/1868_outline_performance.md

 - [Inventing Virtual Meetings of Tomorrow with NVIDIA AI Research](https://youtu.be/NqmMnjJ6GEg) [Nvidia Maxine Cloud-AI Video-Streaming Platform](https://developer.nvidia.com/maxine) New AI breakthroughs in NVIDIA Maxine, cloud-native video streaming AI SDK, slash bandwidth use while make it possible to re-animate faces, correct gaze and animate characters for immersive and engaging meetings.
 Learn more: https://nvda.ws/3l9foIn
   AI-based face recognition and reconstruction is used, enabling bandwidth reduction by transmitting only animated face keypoint data instead of the entire video keyframe information.

 twitter:

-with the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon
+AI-based face keypoint streaming hits mainstream, German university BIM360 construction cloud startups, clipped and unclipped base and survey points, line-plane intersection and high-performance outline calculation and optimisation for a huge model with the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon http://bit.ly/highperfoutline

 ### High Performance Outline, Line-Plane Intersection